When to Use Mediation for Older Adult Abuse

 Mediation and litigation are two different ways to resolve legal disputes.
 While mediation is often a part of litigation, it doesn't always have to be.
 Disputes can be mediated outside of litigation and lawsuits.

 There are pluses and minuses for either choice, and either can be the better option depending on the case.
-If you're in the midst of an elder abuse case, you may be wonder which one is right for you?
+If you're amidst an older adult abuse case, you may wonder which one is right for you.

 What Is Mediation?

 While most cases settle before trial, litigation is the traditional way of resolving legal disputes.
 It's adversarial, with witnesses, evidence, cross-examination, and arguments.
 And it's not to be taken lightly -- lawsuits are serious, costly, and can ruin lives and relationships.
-But sometimes it's necessary when family mediation isn’t enough.
+But sometimes, it's necessary when family mediation isn’t enough.